 Third-party cookies don’t originate from the primary domain visited by the user.
-These cookies often result from the services publisher takes to make their sites work better (like adding social buttons or chat services or others).
+These cookies often result from the services publishers add to make their sites work better (like adding social buttons or chat services or others).

 We Understand First-Party Cookies.
 But, Why Use Third-Party Cookies?

 Ad targeting: For ad industry, ad targeting is a huge affair.
-Third-party cookies are used to gather the information on user behaviour such as visited websites, time spend, clicks, geographical location, and more.
+Third-party cookies are used to gather information on user behaviour such as visited websites, time spends, clicks, geographical location, and more.

 This is to create an elaborated profile of the user to show them only relevant ads.
-Because of this, ads get more impressions and have better chance of conversion.
+Because of this, ads get more impressions and have a better chance of a conversion.